uralaltan/best-fitting-distribution/README.md

 Data Distributions

 •	Normal Distribution: This distribution is calculated by simply passing the data to the normal distribution formula.
-After calculating mean and standard deviation.
-Datas from dataset is passed individually to the function and calculated.
+After calculating mean and standard deviation data is passed individually to the function and calculated.
 Formula is shown below.\
 ![image](https://github.com/uralaltan/Data-Distributions/assets/112475938/7ccea6a2-ba12-4024-9067-19340e5ba623)

 Input format: 1d array ( [23, 15, 36, 17, 86] )\